Table of Contents

 Do you intend to grow crowns, divisions, or bare roots in containers outside?
 Then you'll need something at least 20 inches tall and wide.

-You must choose a light plastic one, a stronger terra cotta kind, or anything lovely and ornamental.
+You must choose a light plastic, stronger terra cotta kind, or anything lovely and ornamental.
 Learn more about the finest materials for containers, pots, and planters here.

 Choose a pot at least eight inches wide and seven inches deep for beginning seeds that will be transplanted into a more extensive outdoor container later.